skambuilds/PySpark-EMR-FraudDetection/README.md

 #### Monitoring the Step Execution

 You can inspect the fraud detection model execution via the AWS Console.
 Just login and select the EMR service.
 Then click on the active cluster name you provide in the **test.tf** terraform configuration file.
 Finally go into the step tab to control its status.
-You can inspect the model result by clicking on "view logs" and selecting the **stdout** log file.
+You can inspect the model result by clicking on *view logs* and selecting the **stdout** log file.

 #### Destroy Infrastructure